Joe Garcia: 2010 candidate funding

 On September 9, 2013, the Miami Herald reported the funding of a shill candidate during Garcia's 2010 campaign.
-His campaign reportedly secretly funded Jose 'Roly' Arrojo, as a third party Republican primary candidate, in an effort to siphon votes from the other Republican candidate, David Rivera.
+His campaign reportedly secretly funded Jose 'Roly' Arrojo, as a "Tea Party" general-election candidate, in an effort to siphon votes from the other Republican candidate, David Rivera.
 Arrojo had spent thousands of dollars on mailers and a $10,440 qualifying fee without having ever filed the necessary paperwork with the Federal Election Commission.
 Vendors employed in the Arrojo campaign told the Miami Herald that Garcia had funded Arrojo's campaign and that they were cooperating with federal authorities in the investigation.
 He was sentenced to two years probation with eight months of home confinement and a $1,000 fine.

-2012 Absentee ballot scheme
+2012 absentee ballot scheme

 In February 2013, the Miami Herald began reporting about "high-tech" hackers who had managed to make fraudulent ballot requests for the August 2012 primary election.
 On July 7, 2012, the first of more than 2,500 absentee ballot requests began streaming in from voters who had not requested a ballot.
-The Miami Herald investigation into hundreds of fraudulent ballot requests prompted Prosecutors to reopen the case.
+The Miami Herald investigation into hundreds of fraudulent ballot requests prompted prosecutors to reopen the case.
 It was discovered that the fake ballot requests originated from masked Internet Protocol addresses in Miami.
 The investigation would conclude that Congressman Garcia’s staff had been behind the hundreds of fraudulent absentee-ballot requests.

 Of the three staff members involved, Jefferey Garcia (no relation), had served as campaign manager to the Congressman during his 2010 bid for the District 26 seat, and later as his chief of staff.
-Jefferey Garcia pled guilty, and was sentenced to 90 days in jail for orchestrating the fraudulent ballot scheme.
+Jefferey Garcia pled guilty and was sentenced to 90 days in jail for orchestrating the fraudulent ballot scheme.